watsoncui/cui-lab.github.io/README.md

 19. Pull the changed README file into our local directory: $ git pull origin master
 20. Check to see that the local file has the change.
 Then make a change with the local computer and repeat steps 15-17 to make the change in the GitHub repository and then confirm the change on the GitHub website

+# More on Branching and Merging

+Until a simplified tutorial on this is written, allow Google to be your teacher.